 Awareness Ribbon History

 Awareness ribbon history began in 1979 with the use of yellow awareness ribbons tied around trees in support of the American embassy personnel held during the Iranian Hostage Crisis.
 After this event, awareness ribbons became a popular symbol of hope and support.
-In October, pink ribbons were sported everywhere as a symbol of Breast Cancer Awareness Month.
+In October, pink ribbons were worn as a symbol of Breast Cancer Awareness Month.

-Awareness ribbons, otherwise known as cause ribbons, are now a universal symbol to raise awareness of a variety of issues and have become extremely common visual symbols throughout the United States and around the world.
+Awareness ribbons, also known as cause ribbons, are now a universal symbol to raise awareness of a variety of issues and have become extremely common visual symbols throughout the United States and around the world.
 During the 1980s and 1990s, awareness ribbon history evolved as the yellow cause ribbons took on the meaning of “supporting our troops” and red ribbons symbolized the AIDS movement.

-Because of the use of cause awareness ribbons as a symbol, the United States Patent and Trademark Office came to consider awareness ribbons as a “universal symbol,” meaning that they cannot be registered as a trademark without being graphically modified in a distinctive way.
-We see this with the use of the Susan G. Komen for the Cure breast cancer ribbon design.
+Because of the use of awareness ribbons as a symbol, the United states Patent and Trademark Office came to consider awareness ribbons as a “universal symbol,” meaning that they cannot be registered as a trademark without being graphically modified in a distinctive way.
+This graphically modified image can be seen, as an example, in the Susan G. Komen for the Cure breast cancer ribbon design.

 Awareness ribbon history has consistently demonstrated that color is an important aspect of cause awareness ribbons.
 Different colors signify different causes and meanings, and there is a concentration of colors that has typically been used in awareness ribbons.
 While 95 percent of ribbon logos featured between 1980 and 1999 used either red or blue, since the year 2000, other colors have seen an increase.